South-African-History-Online/sahistory-web/README.md

 - Use the `--sort-packages` flag with Composer for better dependency management.

 Let's keep the repository clean and delete old feature branches when they are no longer needed.

+##### Useless Incrementor
+This is a simple counter that can be incremented to trigger the CI/CD pipeline for testing purposes.
+When you need to trigger a build without making any meaningful changes to the codebase, simply increment this number and commit the change.

+Current value: 1